SENKO HOLDINGS

 (adoption of renewable energy and energy-saving technologies)

-·Utilization of green energy
+● Utilization of green energy

-·Progress in equipment incorporating energy-saving technologies
+● Progress in equipment incorporating energy-saving technologies

-·Reduced costs due to SENKO’s adoption of equipment with green energy and state-of-the-art energy-saving technologies at its facilities ·Research into, and active adoption of, next-generation energy and next-generation technologies
+● Reduced costs due to SENKO’s adoption of equipment with green energy and state-of-the-art energy-saving technologies at stores, facilities, and plants

 Market